How to buy Corum Group (COO) shares

 Corum Group share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Corum Group's is 0.6681.
-This would suggest that Corum Group's shares are less volatile than average (for this exchange).
+The market (AU average) beta is 1, while Corum Group's is 1.7372.
+This would suggest that Corum Group's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Corum Group overview

 Corum Group Limited, together with its subsidiaries, operates as a technology and software development company in Australia.
-It operates through two segments, Health Services and eCommerce.
-The Health Services segment develops and distributes business software for the pharmacy industry, including point-of-sale and pharmaceutical dispensing software; multi-site retail management; and dispense solutions and computer hardware and support services.
+The company operates through two segments, Health Services and eCommerce.
+The Health Services segment develops and distributes business software for the pharmacy industry with emphasis on an electronic ordering gateway; point-of-sale and pharmaceutical dispensing software, multi-site retail management, and computer hardware and support services.
 The eCommerce segment operates a payment gateway primarily for the real estate and pharmacy sectors.
 The company was formerly known as Cosmos Limited and changed its name to Corum Group Limited in November 2006.
 Corum Group Limited was incorporated in 1950 and is headquartered in Sydney, Australia.

 Frequently asked questions